creativcoder/CodinCloud/README.md

 The older version of this app is hosted @[pyjudge](https://flaskcompiler.herokuapp.com)

-Build Instructions:
+#Build Instructions:

 As a dependency you need :

 @[Ace Editor](http://github.com/ajaxorg/ace/) - for syntax highlighting

-extract the repo to the static folder and then issue the coommand
+Extract the repo to the static folder and then issue the command

-python app.py <port>
+`python app.py <port>`